 Ice climbing is an inherently dangerous sport.
 Poor protection and the varied quality of ice require a great degree of experience and judgment to be managed safely.
 Avalanches are common in the drainage features where ice climbs often occur.
 Placing your belays safely and not exceeding your ability are key principles to safe climbing.
-For more information on ice climbing and avalanche danger refer to the Avalanche Terrain Exposure Scale for Ice Climbers
+For more information on ice climbing and avalanche danger refer to the Waterfall Ice and Mixed Climbing.

 Top roping is a good way of increasing your skill level in a more controlled manner.
 Good venues for this include Maligne Canyon (35m II, WI 2-6, 1*) and Tangle Creek (60m I, WI 2, 1*).
 Practice rappelling in a climbing gym before experimenting on ice.
 Belay from a sheltered location, like ice caves.
 Always back up abalocoves (V-Threads) with a two screw ice anchor and always use a prussic backup on your repel rope.
 Courses on ice climbing are offered by certified mountain guides Association Of Canadian Mountain Guides and local guiding companies.

 Within the mountain National Parks are hundreds of ice climbs.
 Every type of ice climb can be found from the long alpine ice routes to short bolted mix and dry tooling routes.
 Local guidebooks can be purchased at many retail stores in the area.
 A comprehensive reference is Waterfall Ice by Joe Josephson, Published by Rocky Mountain Books.